dgraph-io/dgraph-docs/content/installation/single-host-setup.md

  * Docker [Compose](https://docs.docker.com/compose/)

 ### Using Docker
-To setup a Dgraph server on a single host using Docker:
+To setup a Dgraph cluster on a single host using Docker:

 1. Get the `<IP_ADDRESS>` of the host using:
    ```sh